ZhengZhang008/GrokkingAlgorithms/README.md

 : In the worst case, we calculate the upper bound on the running time of an algorithm.

 - Average Case (平均情况)
-: In average case, we take all possible inputs and calculate the computing time for all of the inputs.
+: In the average case, we take all possible inputs and calculate the computing time for all of the inputs.

 ## Chapter 5: Hashtable
 - Hash table (散列表)